 Fellows will have an opportunity to participate in activities related to preventive cardiology programs.
 This unit is a referral center for hypertension and hyperlipidemia for a vast area of Virginia and West Virginia.
 Hypertension and lipid clinics are conducted several days per week.
 Fellows rotating on this service will learn how to use and interpret the results of special laboratory tests and procedures for patients with hypertension and hyperlipidemia.
 Fellows will rotate at the Cardiac Rehabilitation Center where patients undergo a monitored exercise program, under a physician's supervision.

 Approximately 32,500 electrocardiograms are processed each year in this laboratory.
 Fellows participate in interpretation of electrocardiographic tracings, Holter monitor recordings and signal-averaged ECG's throughout their clinical cardiology training experience.

-Each fellow is assigned a one-month rotation on the Pediatric Cardiology service.
-Fellows will work-up patients and participate in the noninvasive and invasive evaluations as well as see patients in the outpatient setting.
+Fellows are offered a rotation on the Pediatric Cardiology service, in addition to exposure to adult congenital heart disease.
+Fellows will work up patients and participate in the noninvasive and invasive evaluations, as well as see patients in the outpatient setting.

 Rounds and Conferences